+'''

-csv(period, avg(income), fname='avg\income.csv', mode='a')
+csv(period, grpavg(income), fname='avg_income.csv', mode='a')

+'''

-Note: Unless you erase/overwrite the file one way or another between two runs of a simulation, you will append the data of the current simulation to that of the previous one.
-One way to do overwrite the file automatically at the start of a simulation is to have a function in the init section without mode='a'.
+Note that unless you erase/overwrite the file one way or another between two runs of a simulation, you will append the data of the current simulation to that of the previous one.
+One way to do overwrite the file automatically at the start of a simulation is to have a procedure in the init section without mode='a'.